-Before DigiCert can issue a certificate, you must prove control over the domains and any SANs (Subject Alternative Names) on the order.
+Before DigiCert can issue an SSL/TLS certificate, you must demonstrate control over the domains and any SANs (Subject Alternative Names) on the order.
 We refer to this process as the Domain Control Validation (DCV) process.

-By default, when you add domains to your account for pre-validation, DigiCert sends two sets of DCV emails: WHOIS-based and Constructed.
 To demonstrate control over the domain, an email recipient follows the instructions in a confirmation email sent for the domain.
-The confirmation process consists of visiting the link provided in the email and following the instructions on the page.
+The confirmation process consists of visiting the link provided and following the instructions on the page.

 For the WHOIS-based method, DigiCert sends an authorization email to the registered owners of the public domain as shown in the domain's WHOIS record.

-Note: Are you expecting to receive an email at an address published in your domain’s WHOIS record?
+Are you expecting to receive an email at an address published in your domain’s WHOIS record?
 Please verify that your registrar/WHOIS provider has not masked or removed that information.
-If they are, find out if they provide a way (e.g., anonymized email address, web form) for you to allow CAs to access your domain’s WHOIS data.
+If they are masked, find out if they provide a way (such as anonymized email address, web form) for you to allow Certificate Authorities (CAs) to access your domain’s WHOIS data.